-Our Chief Executive Officer and Vice President of Human Resources present to the Compensation Committee their recommendation for the salary, non-equity-based incentive compensation, and equity-based compensation grants for the Named Executive Officers and selected other executives.
+Our Chief Executive Officer and Vice President of Human Resources present to the Compensation Committee their recommendations for the salary, non-equity-based incentive compensation, and equity-based compensation grants for the Named Executive Officers and selected other executives.
 The Committee considers these recommendations and accepts or adjusts them, in whole or in part.
 The Chief Executive Officer and Vice President of Human Resources are not present for the discussions or determinations about their own compensation, but they generally participate in the discussions regarding other executive officers' compensation.
 The Chair of the Compensation Committee presents the Committee's findings regarding compensation for executive officers to the Board of Directors.
-Based on such input, the Board of Directors approves and adopts the executives' compensation plan.
+Based on such input, the Board of Directors reviews and generally approves and adopts the Committee's recommendations regarding the executives' compensation plan.